Apply Regular Decision

 Regular Decision Application

-There is one application for all applicants to the JD program.
-The Law School must receive your Regular Decision application by March 1.
-The Law School has a paperless admissions process and all materials must be submitted electronically; we will discard all paper materials sent directly to the Admissions Office.
+There is one application for applicants to the JD program.
+The Regular Decision application deadline is March 1.
+The Law School has a paperless admissions process and all materials must be submitted electronically; we will discard paper materials sent directly to the Admissions Office.

 Please review the Application Instructions on LSAC's website before beginning your application.
 LSAC only sends the application to the Law School when they have received and processed all required materials.
 The Admissions Office will not review your application until it is complete.
 Your application is complete when we receive your application and all required materials.